This City Has the Highest Hurricane Risk on the East Coast

 Hurricane data from the past 126 years shows that a hurricane will pass within 50 miles of Miami every six to eight years.
 Researchers estimate that Miami has a 16 percent chance of experiencing the impacts of a hurricane in any given year.
 “These numbers are not based upon property damage but instead focus on the chances that a hurricane will strike a region based upon factors such as geography and location,” hurricane expert Dan Kottlowski told AccuWeather.
 Find out why hurricanes always tend to stick to the southern region of the northern hemisphere.

 Plus, Miami has the perfect conditions for a hurricane to wreak havoc: It sits at a maximum of 42 feet above sea level and holds a large population density within 20 miles of its coastline.
-A 2018 storm surge report from CoreLogic, a provider of consumer, financial, and property data, reveals that more than 788,000 homes in Miami are at risk of a storm surge (rising sea levels from atmospheric pressure changes and wind associated with a storm), which would cost nearly $156 billion in repairs.
-New York City came in as a close second with more than 726,000 homes at risk of a storm surge with a whopping reconstruction value of $277 billion!
+The 2020 storm surge report from CoreLogic, a provider of consumer, financial, and property data, reveals that more than 798,000 single-family homes in Miami are at risk of a storm surge (rising sea levels from atmospheric pressure changes and wind associated with a storm), which would cost nearly $160 billion in repairs.
+New York City came in as a close second with more than 732,000 homes at risk of a storm surge with a whopping reconstruction value of $285 billion!

-And how is this high-risk city faring during Hurricane Dorian?
-Well, according to the Miami Herald, Miami-Dade County is currently bracing for strong winds, with gusts up to 40 miles per hour, and it and the counties directly to the north of it are under coastal flood advisories.
+And how is this high-risk city faring during Hurricane Laura?
+Well, according to NBC Miami, the center of Laura re-emerged off the Western coast of Cuba a few nights ago and is heading straight for the Texas/Louisiana coast, so Florida should be somewhat spared.
 For more information on how to keep your home and family safe during a hurricane, visit the redcross.org and make sure you do these things you must do to prepare your home for a storm.

 - NRDC.org.
 Flooding and Climate Change: Everything You Need to Know.